fbpx

 Quite the opposite, in fact.

 Symptoms like these are side effects of overwhelm, fatigue, self-criticism and adversity.
-They are your body’s way of saying, “I need more care than I’m receiving.”
+They are your body’s way of saying, something isn’t right in how I’ve been living.
+My work, relationships or habits are hurting me.
+It’s time to slow down and look closer.

 Individual Counselling Benefits